NVlabs/FPSci/docs/general_config.md

 "frameDelay" : 3,                           // Frame delay (in frames)
 "frameRate" : 60,                           // Frame/update rate (in Hz)
-"frameTimeArray" : [],                      // Array of frame times (in seconds) to use instead of `frameRate` if not empty "randomFrameTime" : false,                  // Choose items from `frameTimeArray` in order
+"frameTimeArray" : [],                      // Array of frame times (in seconds) to use instead of `frameRate` if not empty "frameTimeRandomize" : false,               // Choose items from `frameTimeArray` in order "frameTimeMode": "always",                  // Always apply the desired frame rate/time pattern

 "resolution2D": [0,0],                      // Use native resolution for 2D by default
 "resolution3D": [0,0],                      // Use native resolution for 3D by default